NegativeCoder01ALT/NumberCombination-Csharp/README.md

 I'm a junior developer who codes in C#, and maybe more languages in the future.
 But for now, it's mostly C#.
 I like helping people, so if you need help with anything, just ask.
 You can ask me on Tumblr.

+I learn code by learning a bit from a tutorial and making different projects with new things.

 Sometimes I work on projects with my friend Bobby ([BobbyRoya](https://github.com/Bobbyroya)).
 I like coding, math, *The Owl House*, Pepsi, bread, and tech.
 I’m prone to abandoning projects like a raccoon abandoning a half-eaten sandwich.